April 07, 2018 Weather Forecast

 Kona

-Overnight: Isolated showers.
-Widespread haze.
-Mostly cloudy, with a low around 67.
-Calm wind.
-Chance of precipitation is 20%.

-Saturday: Scattered showers, then showers likely and possibly a thunderstorm after noon.
+Today: Scattered showers and thunderstorms, mainly after noon.
 Some of the storms could produce heavy rainfall.
-Widespread haze.
 Mostly cloudy, with a high near 84.
-Calm wind becoming west northwest around 6 mph.
+Calm wind becoming west 5 to 8 mph in the morning.
+Chance of precipitation is 50%.
+New rainfall amounts between a quarter and half of an inch possible.

+Tonight: Scattered showers and thunderstorms.
+Some of the storms could produce heavy rainfall.
+Mostly cloudy, with a low around 66.
+West wind around 6 mph becoming calm in the evening.
+Chance of precipitation is 50%.
+New rainfall amounts between a quarter and half of an inch possible.

+Sunday: Scattered showers and thunderstorms, then showers likely and possibly a thunderstorm after noon.
+Some of the storms could produce heavy rainfall.
+Mostly cloudy, with a high near 84.
+Light and variable wind becoming west 5 to 8 mph in the morning.
 Chance of precipitation is 60%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Saturday Night: Scattered showers.
-Widespread haze.
-Mostly cloudy, with a low around 66.
-Light and variable wind.
-Chance of precipitation is 40%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+New rainfall amounts between a half and three quarters of an inch possible.

 Waimea

-Overnight: Showers likely.
-Cloudy, with a low around 56.
-Breezy, with a northeast wind around 16 mph, with gusts as high as 22 mph.
-Chance of precipitation is 70%.
-New precipitation amounts of less than a tenth of an inch possible.

-Saturday: Showers likely, with thunderstorms also possible after noon.
+Today: Scattered showers and thunderstorms, then showers likely and possibly a thunderstorm after noon.
 Some of the storms could produce heavy rainfall.
 Cloudy, with a high near 76.
-Breezy, with a northeast wind 11 to 16 mph becoming light in the afternoon.
-Winds could gust as high as 22 mph.
+Northeast wind 6 to 11 mph becoming light north.
 Chance of precipitation is 70%.
+New rainfall amounts between 1 and 2 inches possible.

+Tonight: Showers likely and possibly a thunderstorm before midnight, then scattered showers and thunderstorms after midnight.
+Some of the storms could produce heavy rainfall.
+Mostly cloudy, with a low around 56.
+North northeast wind around 5 mph becoming calm in the evening.
+Chance of precipitation is 60%.
 New rainfall amounts between three quarters and one inch possible.

-Saturday Night: Showers likely.
-The rain could be heavy at times.
-Cloudy, with a low around 56.
-Calm wind.
-Chance of precipitation is 70%.
-New precipitation amounts between three quarters and one inch possible.
+Sunday: Scattered showers and thunderstorms, then showers likely and possibly a thunderstorm after noon.
+Some of the storms could produce heavy rainfall.
+Mostly cloudy, with a high near 76.
+West wind 5 to 8 mph becoming calm in the afternoon.
+Chance of precipitation is 60%.
+New rainfall amounts between three quarters and one inch possible.

 Kohala

-Overnight: Showers likely.
-Cloudy, with a low around 48.
-Windy, with an east wind around 23 mph, with gusts as high as 33 mph.
+Today: Showers likely and possibly a thunderstorm.
+Some of the storms could produce heavy rainfall.
+Cloudy, with a high near 69.
+Breezy, with an east wind 12 to 17 mph becoming light and variable in the afternoon.
+Winds could gust as high as 24 mph.
 Chance of precipitation is 70%.
-New precipitation amounts of less than a tenth of an inch possible.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Saturday: Frequent showers.
-The rain could be heavy at times.
-High near 69.
-Windy, with an east wind 18 to 23 mph becoming light and variable in the afternoon.
-Winds could gust as high as 33 mph.
-Chance of precipitation is 80%.
-New precipitation amounts between a half and three quarters of an inch possible.

-Saturday Night: Frequent showers.
-The rain could be heavy at times.
-Low around 48.
-Calm wind becoming south southeast around 5 mph after midnight.
-Chance of precipitation is 80%.
-New precipitation amounts between a half and three quarters of an inch possible.
+Tonight: Showers likely and possibly a thunderstorm before midnight, then scattered showers and thunderstorms after midnight.
+Some of the storms could produce heavy rainfall.
+Mostly cloudy, with a low around 48.
+Calm wind becoming west southwest around 6 mph after midnight.
+Chance of precipitation is 60%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

+Sunday: Scattered showers and thunderstorms, then showers likely and possibly a thunderstorm after noon.
+Some of the storms could produce heavy rainfall.
+Mostly cloudy, with a high near 69.
+West southwest wind 6 to 8 mph.
+Chance of precipitation is 60%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 South Point

-Overnight: Showers likely.
-Widespread haze.
+Today: Scattered showers and thunderstorms.
+Some of the storms could produce heavy rainfall.
+Mostly cloudy, with a high near 84.
+Breezy, with an east wind 13 to 18 mph, with gusts as high as 23 mph.
+Chance of precipitation is 40%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

+Tonight: Scattered showers and thunderstorms.
+Some of the storms could produce heavy rainfall.
 Mostly cloudy, with a low around 74.
-Breezy, with an east wind around 17 mph, with gusts as high as 22 mph.
-Chance of precipitation is 60%.
-New precipitation amounts of less than a tenth of an inch possible.
+East northeast wind 10 to 13 mph.
+Chance of precipitation is 40%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Saturday: Showers likely, mainly after noon.
-The rain could be heavy at times.
-Widespread haze.
+Sunday: Scattered showers and thunderstorms, then showers likely and possibly a thunderstorm after noon.
+Some of the storms could produce heavy rainfall.
 Mostly cloudy, with a high near 84.
-Breezy, with an east wind 13 to 20 mph, with gusts as high as 25 mph.
+East northeast wind 5 to 10 mph becoming light and variable in the afternoon.
 Chance of precipitation is 60%.
-New precipitation amounts of less than a tenth of an inch possible.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Saturday Night: Showers likely.
-The rain could be heavy at times.
-Widespread haze.
-Cloudy, with a low around 74.
-East wind 8 to 13 mph becoming north in the evening.
-Chance of precipitation is 60%.
-New precipitation amounts of less than a tenth of an inch possible.

 Puna

-Overnight: Frequent showers.
-Low around 66.
-North wind around 7 mph.
-Chance of precipitation is 90%.
-New precipitation amounts of less than a tenth of an inch possible.

-Saturday: Frequent showers.
-The rain could be heavy at times.
+Today: Occasional showers and possibly a thunderstorm.
+Some of the storms could produce heavy rainfall.
 High near 80.
+Northwest wind 5 to 7 mph becoming light and variable.
+Chance of precipitation is 80%.
+New rainfall amounts between three quarters and one inch possible.

-North wind 5 to 7 mph becoming calm in the afternoon.
-Chance of precipitation is 90%.
-New precipitation amounts between a half and three quarters of an inch possible.
+Tonight: Showers likely and possibly a thunderstorm before midnight, then scattered showers and thunderstorms after midnight.
+Some of the storms could produce heavy rainfall.
+Mostly cloudy, with a low around 64.
+East wind around 5 mph becoming calm in the evening.
+Chance of precipitation is 60%.
+New rainfall amounts between a quarter and half of an inch possible.

-Saturday Night: Frequent showers.
-The rain could be heavy at times.
-Low around 64.
-Calm wind becoming west around 5 mph after midnight.
-Chance of precipitation is 90%.
-New precipitation amounts between a half and three quarters of an inch possible.
+Sunday: Scattered showers and thunderstorms, then showers likely and possibly a thunderstorm after noon.
+Some of the storms could produce heavy rainfall.
+Mostly cloudy, with a high near 80.
+Light and variable wind becoming east 5 to 8 mph in the morning.
+Chance of precipitation is 60%.
+New rainfall amounts between a quarter and half of an inch possible.

 Waikoloa

-Overnight: Isolated showers.
-Mostly cloudy, with a low around 66.
-East northeast wind around 11 mph.
-Chance of precipitation is 20%.

-Saturday: Scattered showers, then showers likely and possibly a thunderstorm after noon.
+Today: A slight chance of showers and thunderstorms, then showers likely and possibly a thunderstorm after noon.
 Some of the storms could produce heavy rainfall.
 Mostly cloudy, with a high near 82.
-East northeast wind 6 to 11 mph becoming light and variable in the afternoon.
+East wind around 5 mph becoming light and variable in the afternoon.
 Chance of precipitation is 60%.
 New rainfall amounts between a quarter and half of an inch possible.

-Saturday Night: Scattered showers.
+Tonight: Showers likely and possibly a thunderstorm before midnight, then a slight chance of showers and thunderstorms after midnight.
+Some of the storms could produce heavy rainfall.
 Mostly cloudy, with a low around 65.
-Calm wind.
-Chance of precipitation is 40%.
-New precipitation amounts between a quarter and half of an inch possible.
+Light and variable wind.
+Chance of precipitation is 60%.
+New rainfall amounts between a quarter and half of an inch possible.

-A wet weather pattern with a slight chance of thunderstorms will hold through the weekend as an upper level trough passes over the island chain.
-Improving conditions with a drying trend will be possible late Sunday through early next week for western end of the island chain.
-Clouds and showers will continue through the middle of next week for windward and mauka areas of Big Island and Maui County.
-A more typical trade wind weather pattern will finally return by late next week.
+Sunday: A slight chance of showers and thunderstorms, then showers likely and possibly a thunderstorm after noon.
+Some of the storms could produce heavy rainfall.
+Mostly cloudy, with a high near 82.
+West northwest wind 5 to 9 mph becoming calm in the afternoon.
+Chance of precipitation is 60%.
+New rainfall amounts between a quarter and half of an inch possible.

 Data Courtesy of NOAA.gov